Sign up to get notified when new homes are available in your area

 Your employer must certify that you are employed full-time as a Firefighter and/or Emergency Medical Technician (EMT) by a fire department, agency or emergency medical services responder unit of a federal, state, parish, general local government, municipality or an Indian tribal government serving the area where the home is located in the normal course of business.
 First responders employed by privately owned companies, supportive staff and dispatchers are in most instances not eligible for the GNND program.

 The purpose of the GNND program is to improve the quality of life in targeted communities throughout the nation.
 This is accomplished by encouraging Law Enforcement Officers, Teachers, Firefighters and Emergency Medical Technicians (EMT) to purchase and live in homes that are located in the same communities where they perform their daily responsibilities.

-Eligible candidates may purchase a property at a 50% discount from the current appraised value.
-For example, if the home has an appraised value of $150,000, you can buy it for $75,000.
-You can also apply for an FHA-insured mortgage and you may finance all closing costs, repairs, improvements, appliances and all acquisition of expenses.You must live in the home as your primary residence for three years to take complete advantage of the grant.
-After that, you can sell the home and keep all the profit, turn it into a rental home, or live in it as long as you like.
+Eligible participants may purchase a home at a 50% discount off the current appraised value during the first seven days a qualifying property is listed for sale.
+For example, if the home has an appraised value of $200,000, eligible candidates can buy it for $100,000.
+Buyers utilizing the FHA-insured mortgage option may finance all closing costs, repairs, improvements, appliances and acquisition expenses.
+Participants must live in the home as their primary residence for three years to take complete advantage of the federal grant.
+After that, they can sell the home and keep all the profit, turn it into a rental home, or live in it as long as they like.
 There are no further restrictions after the three year commitment has been fulfilled.